Redpill-Linpro/kanari/README.md

+<img src="img/logo.svg" alt="Kanari" align="right" width="64px"></img>

 # Kanari

-<img src="img/logo.svg" alt="Kanari" align="right" width="64px"></img>

-MariaDB/MySQL, S3 and HTTP benchmark/status application for the Cloud.

-* Uses Python and Flask.
+MariaDB/MySQL, PostgreSQL, S3 and HTTP benchmark/status application for the Cloud, that uses Python and Flask.

+All services have 3 seconds to respond.
+If they time out, `504 Gateway Timeout` is returned.

 ### Screenshot